Particl-Community/academy/in-depth/indepth_mp_explained.rst

 With the award-winning :term:`Particl Marketplace`, you transform today’s e-commerce into a free, secure, cost-efficient, and trustworthy environment where you can enjoy true free market conditions.
 How this all comes together is explained in this section.

-.. admonition:: Understanding the Basics of Particl Maketplace
+.. admonition:: Understanding the Basics of Particl Marketplace

    - Particl Academy - Intro :doc:`What You Gain <../intro/intro_general_particlmarketplace>`
    - Particl Academy - Intro :doc:`Target Audiences <../intro/intro_general_target_audiences>`